ColinShaw/cpp-path-planning-project/README.md

  * Cycling back at end of track

 Most of these issues have been discussed above.
-The waypoint smoothing was essential because of the sudden acceleration and jerk encountered mapping a minimum jerk trajectory through the supplied waypoints.
+The waypoint smoothing was essential because of the sudden acceleration and jerk encountered when mapping a minimum jerk trajectory through the supplied waypoints.
 Obviously the interface with the simulator needs to be making predictions having continuity with the existing predictions, which requires some finesse with asynchronous entry.
-The main goal of the minimizing acceleration and jerk while being able to change lanes required some tuning; decisions had to be made with regard to what the time horizon is that allows for smooth enough acceleration and jerk to meet the project requirement while also being able to competently weave in the traffic.
+The main goal of minimizing acceleration and jerk while being able to change lanes required some tuning; decisions had to be made with regard to what the time horizon is that allows for smooth enough acceleration and jerk to meet the project requirements while also being able to competently weave in the traffic.
 This relates to the decisions required for tuning the costs for the action planner, which also involved picking a reasonable collection of states that would admit a decent solution.
 Cycling at the